Shub1427/Shub1427.github.io/pages/gfx-hal-initials/display-window.md

 ### Code Setup

-We will be maintaining a single `main.rs` file for this whole tutorial, with just one `struct` that will manage all the `gfx-hal` instances.
+This tutorial maintains a single `main.rs` file with just one `struct` that manages all the `gfx-hal` instances.

 ```rs.true
 use std::mem::ManuallyDrop;